GreptimeTeam/docs/docs/user-guide/operations/performance-tuning-tips.md

 ### Using cache for object stores

-While using object stores, it's highly recommended to enable the object store read cache and the write cache in the storage engine.
+It's highly recommended to enable the object store read cache and the write cache in the storage engine.
 This could reduce query time by more than 10 times.

 The read cache stores objects or ranges on the local disk to avoid fetching the same range from the remote again.
 The following example shows how to enable the read cache for S3.
 - The `cache_path` is the directory to store cached objects.